coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [interact_breakable](#interact_breakable)

 ### Description
 Handles interactions with breakable objects (e.g., breakable boxes or bob-ombs).
 If Mario hits the object with a valid attack (like a punch or kick), the object is destroyed or changes state.
-Useful for managing collectible items hidden in breakable objects and level progression through destructible blocks
+Useful for managing collectible items hidden in breakable objects and level progression through destructible blocks or walls

 ### Lua Example
 `local integerValue = interact_breakable(m, interactType, o)`